oceanicshadow88/luma-ai-be/README.md

 ### Development

-To start test for format, eslint and start dev:
+To start test for format, eslint and test:

 ```bash
 npm run check